fredhopp/CoTracker-Nuke/README.md

 - **Memory Efficient**: Processes videos in chunks for large files
 - **Real-time Preview**: Fast preview generation for immediate feedback

-## System Rules

-⚠️ **Important Development Guidelines:**
-- Never push to git before confirming with the user
-- Always use the `.venv` virtual environment for dependencies
-- Install packages only within the virtual environment, not system-wide

-## Troubleshooting

 ### Common Issues